COBA-NIH/MicroscopyForBeginnersReferenceGuide/04_Data_presentation/Statistics.md

 ## Introduction

-Quantitative data is often summarized and analysed with statistical methods and visualized with plots/graphs/diagrams.
+Quantitative data is often summarized and analyzed with statistical methods and visualized with plots/graphs/diagrams.
 Statistical methods reveal quantitative trends, patterns, and outliers in data, while plots and graphs help to convey them to audiences.
-Carrying out a suitable statistical analysis and choosing a suitable chart type for your data, identifying their potential pitfalls, and faithfully realising the analysis or generating the chart with suitable software are essential to back up experimental conclusions with data and reach communication goals.
+Carrying out a suitable statistical analysis and choosing a suitable chart type for your data, identifying their potential pitfalls, and faithfully realizing the analysis or generating the chart with suitable software are essential to back up experimental conclusions with data and reach communication goals.

 ## Dimensionality reduction